 Conventional surgery involves entering the brain or spinal cord and removing the central portion of the AVM, including the fistula, while causing as little damage as possible to surrounding neurological structures.
 This surgery is most appropriate when an AVM is located in a superficial portion of the brain or spinal cord and is relatively small in size.
 AVMs located deep inside the brain generally cannot be approached through conventional surgical techniques because there is too great a possibility that functionally important brain tissue will be damaged or destroyed.

 Endovascular embolization and radiosurgery are less invasive than conventional surgery and offer safer treatment options for some AVMs located deep inside the brain.
 In endovascular embolization the surgeon guides a catheter though the arterial network until the tip reaches the site of the AVM.
 The surgeon then introduces a substance that will plug the fistula, correcting the abnormal pattern of blood flow.
-This process is known as embolization because it causes an embolus (a blood clot) to travel through blood vessels, eventually becoming lodged in a vessel and obstructing blood flow.
-The materials used to create an artificial blood clot in the center of an AVM include fast-drying biologically inert glues, fibered titanium coils, and tiny balloons.
+This process is known as embolization because it causes an embolus (an object or substance) to travel through blood vessels, eventually becoming lodged in a vessel and obstructing blood flow.
+The embolic materials used to create an artificial blood clot in the center of an AVM include fast-drying biologically inert glues, fibered titanium coils, and tiny balloons.
 Since embolization usually does not permanently obliterate the AVM, it is usually used as an adjunct to surgery or to radiosurgery to reduce the blood flow through the AVM and make the surgery safer.

 Radiosurgery is an even less invasive therapeutic approach.
 It involves aiming a beam of highly focused radiation directly on the AVM.
 The high dose of radiation damages the walls of the blood vessels making up the lesion.
 Over the course of the next several months, the irradiated vessels gradually degenerate and eventually close, leading to the resolution of the AVM.

 Embolization frequently proves incomplete or temporary, although in recent years new embolization materials have led to improved results.
 Radiosurgery often has incomplete results as well, particularly when an AVM is large, and it poses the additional risk of radiation damage to surrounding normal tissues.
 Moreover, even when successful, complete closure of an AVM takes place over the course of many months following radiosurgery.
 During that period, the risk of hemorrhage is still present.
 However, both techniques now offer the possibility of treating deeply situated AVMs that had previously been inaccessible.
-And in many patients, staged embolization followed by conventional surgical removal or by radiosurgery is now performed, resulting in further reductions in mortality and complication rates.
+And in many individuals, staged embolization followed by conventional surgical removal or by radiosurgery is now performed, resulting in further reductions in mortality and complication rates.

-Because so many variables are involved in treating AVMs, doctors must assess the danger posed to individual patients largely on a case-by-case basis.
+Because so many variables are involved in treating AVMs, doctors must assess the danger posed to individuals largely on a case-by-case basis.
 The consequences of hemorrhage are potentially disastrous, leading many clinicians to recommend surgical intervention whenever the physical characteristics of an AVM appear to indicate a greater-than-usual likelihood of significant bleeding and resultant neurological damage.

 Viewers share their comments